Amanullahghaioor/git-tutorial/README.md

 i# GitHubDemo
-Demo of commands (branches, pull, push,commit, add, etc) Amanullah is updating for dev branch!
+Demo of commands (branches, pull, push,commit, add, etc) We are now updating for dev branch!
+NEW CHAnGES!